GoogleChrome/web.dev/src/site/content/en/blog/whats-new-pagespeed-insights/index.md

 not available for new pages where sufficient real-user data may not be available.

-{% Img src="image/1L2RBhCLSnXjCnSlevaDjy3vba73/A7xrSBFuqf9puSgBJH4l.png", alt="breakdown of different sections of data in the current PageSpeed Insight report", width="800", height="497", class="w-screenshot" %}
+{% Img src="image/1L2RBhCLSnXjCnSlevaDjy3vba73/A7xrSBFuqf9puSgBJH4l.png", alt="breakdown of different sections of data in the current PageSpeed Insight report", width="800", height="497" %}

 **Origin Summary:** Users can click on the _Show Origin Summary_ checkbox to view the aggregated score for the metrics for all pages served from the same